Skip to main content

 Late Translational, health services and outcomes research is essential for improving patient care, enhancing population health, and shaping effective healthcare policy through rigorous evaluation and implementation of evidence-based strategies.

-Our Mission: IMPACT HSR builds a vibrant, productive community of clinician-scientists and PhD investigators at the Spencer Fox Eccles School of Medicine (SFESOM), dedicated to late translational (T3/T4), health services, and outcomes research.
+Our Mission: IMPACT builds a vibrant, productive community of clinician-scientists and PhD investigators at the Spencer Fox Eccles School of Medicine (SFESOM), dedicated to late translational (T3/T4), health services, and outcomes research.
 We foster a collaborative, supportive culture that emphasizes career development, mentorship, mutual support, and excellence to maximize our collective impact.

 Our Vision: Transform healthcare and improve patient and population health outcomes by advancing innovative late translational (T3/T4), health services, and outcomes research that directly enhances patient care and shapes healthcare policy.